cube3power/atsd/sql/README.md

 | `yyyy-MM-dd HH:mm:ss[.NNNNNNNNN]`| Database  | `2017-12-10 15:30:00.077`<br>`2017-12-10 15:30:00` |
 | `yyyy[-MM[-dd]]`| Database  | `2017`<br>`2017-12`<br>`2017-12-15` |

 The UTC time zone is specified as the `Z` suffix ("Zulu time") or as the zero UTC offset `+00:00`.
-If the time zone is not specified in the literal value, the database timezone is used to convert strings into date objects.
+If the time zone is not specified in the literal value, the database time zone is used to convert strings into date objects.

 ```sql
 SELECT datetime, entity, value